sunfounder/ai-lab-kit/docs/source/llm/python_openai_book.rst

    * A camera preview window will open
    * The RGB LED will glow blue, indicating ready state
    * Place a book cover in front of the camera
-   * Press the User Button on the Fusion HAT
+   * Press the USR Button on the Fusion HAT (which is near the BATTERY port)
    * The system will:

      1. Capture a photo (LED turns yellow 🟡)